polyankaglade/DH-project/README.md

 5. ![](/colors/magenta.png) Typology
 6. ![](/colors/pink.png) Speech analysis and phonology
 7. ![](/colors/red.png) Specialising in Japanese & Oceanic syntax (in is questionable, whether A.M.
 Zwicky and G.K.
 Pullum soild be here)
-> Im my opinion, they should be also deleted from this network at all (C) Anna Polyanskaya
+> In my opinion, they should be also deleted from this network at all.
+(C) Anna Polyanskaya
 8. ![](/colors/dark-green.png) Morphology
 9. ![](/colors/grey.png) A very small and very specific cluster of two Canadian linguists from Quebec: Carole Paradis and Darlene Lacharité